Book Review: The 21 Laws of Leadership by John Maxwell- Part I

 E. F. Hutton is a financial services company in the States.

-Several years ago, they had an advertisement running where at the end someone mentions, “Whenever E. F. Sutton speaks, everyone listens”
+Several years ago, an advertisement running where someone mentions, “Whenever E. F. Sutton speaks, everyone listens”

 It conveys the thought that true leaders command respect and attention.